 The formal properties of grammars, lexical and syntactic analysis, macro generators, and code selection are presented.
 Additional topics include hardwire compilers, extensibility of languages, and implementation of simple compilers.
-Prerequisite: CS 3372 or 3370

 CS 6645 Performance in Analytical Models (3)

 The fundamental concepts and structures for understanding the different approaches in analytical structures.
 Techniques such as Indexing, Distributed Databases, Parallel Queries, Virtualization, Fitness Function Optimization, and Biological Computing will be covered.